-Credit, Lending, and Debt
+Credit, Lending, & Debt

 Many people use credit on a daily basis.
 Some use credit for daily purchases like gas and groceries while others use credit to buy houses, boats, cars and other big-ticket items that they may not have enough money to pay for all at once.
 This module explores best practices for maintaining healthy credit and avoiding credit-damaging debt.
 Some guiding questions for this module are: